 The Hymnal 1982 (H82)

-Normally I recommend more contemporary sources, but our Easter hymns are a central part of our heritage, so I have made a selection of simpler hymns, and those with alleluias that children can join in.
+Normally I recommend more contemporary sources, so I have made a selection of simpler hymns, and those on which children can join in.

 My Heart Sings Out (MHSO)